Updated: May 10, 2024.

 Shutter exposure takes some experimenting and is highly variable depending on what kind of effect you would like and the activity and movement of the aurora.
 With brighter, fast-moving displays, shorter exposures around 3-10” seconds can work very well and reveal aurora detail.
 Longer 10-30” exposures work well for slow moving or dimmer displays.

-Here’s an example of some photos from northern lights activity overnight into the early hours of February 15, 2023.
-I shot right out my back door in Twisp, Washington at an 18mm focal length, f/3.5, with 30” exposures at 1400 ISO.
-I really love how these turned out!
+Here’s an example of some photos I’ve taken of northern lights activity right out my back door in Twisp, Washington.
+Most shots were at an 18mm focal length, f/3.5, with 8-30” exposures at 1400 ISO.
+It’s really incredible how much the color and intensity of the lights can change.

 What colors can I expect?